lowkeycode/DSA/notes.md

 3 Ways to think of building a graph:
 1. Edge List
 - List the different connections
 - Weighted edge list would list each connection in a hashtable and each connection as an index.
-Ex.) node 5 connect to node 1 and 2.
-Index 0 would be `[0, 1, 99]` with `99` being the edge.
-Index 1 would be `[0, 2, 50]`
+Ex.) node 5 connects to node 1 and 2.
+Index 0 would be `[5, 1, 99]` with `99` being the edge.
+Index 1 would be `[5, 2, 50]`

 ```js
 const edgeListGraph = [[0, 2], [2, 1], [2, 3], [1,3]];